 Property Division FAQs

 Florida is an equitable distribution state.
 This means that, without a prenuptial or postnuptial agreement between the couple, parties going through a divorce will be subject to a fair division of their marital property.
 Under Florida law, the initial presumption is for the parties to receive half of all assets and debts, except where the circumstances justify unequal distribution.
-If you have concerns or questions regarding how your property is to be divided upon divorce, consulting a knowledgeable divorce attorney in Palm Beach Gardens can help you through the legal process.
+If you have concerns or questions regarding how your property is to be divided upon divorce, consulting a knowledgeable divorce attorney in West Palm Beach can help you through the legal process.
 My name is William Wallshein, and I have assisted clients to make sure their rights are protected during asset and debt division proceedings for most of my 30+ years of experience.

 When will a court divide property disproportionately between parties?